 Some certified placing agencies (CPAs) have a process for connecting prospective foster/adoptive families with seasoned mentors.
 If your agency does not, we would love to help you find a mentor in your area.

-As you can see from the map below, the city of Houston is home to a large number of certified placing agencies (CPAs).
-All CPAs contract with the State of Texas and adhere to the State’s Minimum Standards, but they may differ in their approach to licensing, training, and support for families.
-For instance, the CPAs who partner with Fostering Family’s Babysitting Collaborative have taken an important step toward ensuring that you have access to certified babysitters.
+The city of Houston is home to a number of certified placing agencies (CPAs).
+All CPAs contract with the State of Texas and adhere to the State’s Minimum Standards, but they may differ in their approach to licensing, training, and support.
+CPAs who partner with Fostering Family’s Babysitting Collaborative have taken an important step toward ensuring that foster/adoptive parents have the support they need.

-Once you have narrowed down the list of agencies, access their training calendars and register to attend an orientation class.
+Once you have narrowed down your list of CPAs, register to attend an orientation class (or several).
 This class should give you a feel for the organization and help to answer your lingering questions.

-From there, your CPA will give you a list of all the items that will need to be completed during the licensing process.
-As you move through the process, be patient, take your time, and be sure to keep copies of your documentation!
-Please visit www.fostering-family.org/resources for additional information about local resources who may assist you in getting your licensing requirements completed.
+Your agency will provide you with a list of trainings and documentation that will need to be completed during the licensing process.
+Be patient, take your time, and keep copies of all documentation!
+Please follow the button below for more helpful information and resources for completing your licensing requirements (coming soon).